 - Electronic Application

-We only want transcripts from institutions where you received (or will receive) a degree.
+We only want transcripts from institutions where you received (or will receive) a degree or have taken relevant engineering coursework.
 Please do not mail official paper transcripts.

 Unofficial electronic transcripts should be attached to your electronic application.
 They should be drawn from documents generated by the institution.
 A scan of an official transcript is strongly preferred.
-However, an unofficial transcript or "academic history" generated by an online student portal may also be acceptable.
+However, an unofficial transcript generated by an online student portal may also be acceptable.

-Electronic transcripts must clearly show the institution's name; the student's name; a list of all courses taken and all grades received; as well as the title and date of any degrees conferred.
-Electronic transcripts must be in PDF format.
+Electronic transcripts must clearly show the institution's name; the student's name; a list of all courses taken and all grades received in chronological order; as well as the title and date of any degrees conferred.
+Transcripts must be in PDF format.

 Anything that appears to be self-generated or otherwise lacking in the information specified above will not be considered valid (this includes "copy and pasting" from a website) and may be grounds for declining an application.
 Illegible or indecipherable documents may also negatively impact an application.
 The department admissions committee reserves the right to require further documentation, up to and including an official transcript, prior to reaching a final decision.